-initiatives and Folicy to Address the TCFD Recommendations Core Elements of the TCFD's Recommended Climate Related Disclosures The Lion's Group's Initiatives Governance The organization's governance around climate-related risks and Climate-related risks and opportunities are reported to the Sustainability Promotion Council (which meets twice a year) by its E Subcommittee and also reported, as needed, to the Senior Executive Committee, Executive Committee and Board of Directors. opportunities.
+Core Elements of the TCFD's Recommended Climate Related Disclosures The Lion Group's Initiatives Governance around clir The organization's governance around climate-related risks and Climate-related risks and opportunities are reported to the Sustainability Promotion Council (which meets twice a year) by its E Subcommittee and also reported, as needed, to the Executive Management Board, Executive Committee and Board of Directors. opportunities.
 In addition, a working group had been established under the Council to responsively look for business opportunities in the changes in external conditions brought about by climate change.
 Strategy The actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning Based on the TCFD recommendations, we conducted scenario analyses using a 1.5°C scenario and a 4°C scenario for the Consumer Products Business and some countries of the Overseas business, the operations of which are likely to be impacted by climate change by 2030 and 2050.
 We worked to identify and evaluate short-, medium- and long-term climate-related risks for the period from the present to 2050 and factor them into our businesses, strategy and financial planning.
-Risk Management The processes used by the organization to identify, assess, and manage climate-related risks The Lion Group has designated certain climate-related risks that have the potential to significantly impact the Group's businesses as "shared risks" to be managed Group-wide.
+Risk Management The processes used by the organization to identify, assess, and manage climate-related risks The Lion Group has designated certain climate-related risks that have the potential to significantly impact the Group's businesses as "shared risks" to be managed Group-wide alongside countermeasures to such risks.
 The Corporate Planning Department and E Subcommittee coordinate such management, working together to identify, assess and manage these risks.
+Click here for risks and countermeasures (Japanese only)

-Metrics and Targets The metrics and targets used to assess and manage relevant climate-related risks and opportunities • The CO 2 emissions of Lion Corporation and its domestic and overseas consolidated subsidiaries (Scopes 1, 2 and 3) are currently disclosed on Lion's website.
-The LION Eco Challenge 2050 long-term environmental objectives include realizing a decarbonized, resource-circulating society as well as targets for 2030 based on the metrics of CO 2 emissions, petrochemical-derived plastic usage and water usage.
+Core Elements of the TCFD's Recommended Climate Related Disclosures The Lion Group's Initiatives Climate Related Disclosures The CO2 emissions of Lion Corporation and its domestic and overseas consolidated subsidiaries (Scopes 1, 2 and 3) are disclosed on Lion's website.
+The LION Eco Challenge 2050 long-term environmental objectives include realizing a decarbonized, resource-circulating society as well as targets for 2030 based on the metrics of CO2 emissions, petrochemical-derived plastic usage and water usage.
+The greenhouse gas reduction target is 1.5°C, certified by the SBT Initiative.
+News Release: Lion's Greenhouse Gas Reduction Goals Certified by SBT Initiative